decentraland/adr/content/ADR-183-favorite-places.md

 - An endpoint to obtain the paginated list of favorites
 - An endpoint to add a new favorite for the current user
-- An endpoint to remove a favorite for the current user In addition a change will be required in the current places data structure in order to show the favorite information in the explore places list with a boolean. (already provided by the places API, but requires changes in browser-interface and unity-renderer)
+- An endpoint to remove a favorite for the current user In addition a change will be required in the current places data structure in order to show the favorite information in the explore places list with a boolean (already provided by the places API, but requires changes in browser-interface and unity-renderer).

 ### Data structure